 The History of the Police Badge

-When thinking of the word "badge," one most likely pictures the metal shield, star or similar emblem worn by officers and firefighters.
-In fact, the term is used to describe any smaller object - such as a name tag, pin, emblem or another device - that can be displayed, often prominently, to identify an individual.
+When you think of the word "badge," you most likely picture the metal shield, star, or similar emblem worn by officers and firefighters.
+In fact, the term is used to describe any small object such as a nametag, pin, or emblem that can be displayed, often prominently, to identify an individual.

-Eventually, servants and others tied through employment or oaths to Houses often wore livery—clothing, colors, and emblems—to display who they worked for and to identify their status.
-Depending on the relationship or level of service to the House's Seat, badges were issued and worn.
+Eventually, servants and others tied through employment or oaths to Houses often wore livery—clothing, colors, and emblems—to display who they worked for.
+The attire identified their statuses.
+Depending on the relationship or level of service to the House's Seat, badges were sometimes issued and worn.

 What the Police Badge Means Today

 From a practical standpoint, officers wear badges as a means to identify who they are and who they work for.
 The law enforcement badge is an easily recognizable sign of legal authority.
-From an altruistic perspective, though, uniformed police officers proudly wear their badges to show their allegiance to the communities they serve and pride they have in their chosen profession.
+From an altruistic perspective, uniformed police officers proudly wear their badges to show their allegiance to the communities they serve and the pride they have in their profession.